ztstroud/mini-computer/atom/HARDWARE.md

 ### ALU
 The ALU always performs computations on the target and argument registers.

+When the output of the ALU is written to the data bus, the flags are saved in the flag register.

 ### Instruction Register
 The instruction register stores the instruction to execute.
 It stores whatever is being pulled out of RAM.